AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 The script could also be used to fetch pre-built Debian packages from a GitHub release page, or to override the version of a package.

-Use :code:`post_script` instead of :code:`script` if you need this to run *after* the other ingredient processing has taken place.
+Use ``post_script`` instead of ``script`` if you need this to run *after* the other ingredient processing has taken place.

 Script section
 ++++++++++++++

-The :code:`script` section may contain arbitrary shell commands that are required to translate the binary ingredients to an :code:`AppDir` suitable for generating an AppImage.
+The ``script`` section may contain arbitrary shell commands that are required to translate the binary ingredients to an ``AppDir`` suitable for generating an AppImage.

 The script section needs to copy ingredients into place
 #######################################################

-If :code:`.deb` packages, Debian repositories or PPAs have been specified in the :code:`ingredients` section, then their dependencies are resolved automatically (taking a blacklist of packages that are assumed to be present on all target systems in a recent enough version into account, such as glibc) and the packages are extracted into an AppDir.
-The shell commands contained in the :code:`script` section are executed inside the root directory of this AppDir.
-However, some packages place things in non-standard locations, i.e. the main executable is outside of :code:`usr/bin`.
-In these cases, the commands contained in the :code:`script` section should normalize the file system structure.
+If ``.deb`` packages, Debian repositories or PPAs have been specified in the ``ingredients`` section, then their dependencies are resolved automatically (taking a blacklist of packages that are assumed to be present on all target systems in a recent enough version into account, such as glibc) and the packages are extracted into an AppDir.
+The shell commands contained in the ``script`` section are executed inside the root directory of this AppDir.
+However, some packages place things in non-standard locations, i.e. the main executable is outside of ``usr/bin``.
+In these cases, the commands contained in the ``script`` section should normalize the file system structure.
 Sometimes it is also necessary to edit further files to reflect the changed file location.
 The following example illustrates this:

 .. code-block:: yaml